 Here is the Day 2 ride of the video that I’ve published on my Youtube channel:

 I remember when I was in Killar, I thought the road to Keylong will be in good shape and will take a couple of hours to reach (at least that’s what Google says) but it was nothing like that.
 It took me around 7 hours to do Killar-Keylong.

-From Killar to until Udaipur, the road remains a mix of dirt trail with no hints of tar.
-There will still be slush, a few water crossings including the Madgran Nallah which may again have you thinking for a minute about how to cross.
+From Killar until Udaipur, the Sach Pass road remains a mix of dirt trails with no hints of tar.
+There will still be slush, and a few water crossings including the Madgran Nallah which may again have you thinking for a minute about how to cross.

-From Udaipur however, the road to Keylong will mostly be good shape.
+From Udaipur however, the road to Keylong will mostly be in good shape.

-From my experience, the months of september and October remain the best and safest to do Sach Pass.
-This is when the river crossing in Sach Pass is the easiest.
+From my experience, the months of September and October remain the best and safest months to do it.
+This is when the river crossings in this area are the easiest.

-As soon as the winter subsides (starting March) the numerous rivulets caused by melting snow makes the route slusky and full of river crossings.
-This is when you can find waterfalls down right in middle of a road (and I meant SEVERAL WATERFALLS).
-Then comes monsoon which makes it an even worse time to do Sach Pass, or any other high pass for that matter.
+As soon as the winter subsides (starting March) the numerous rivulets caused by melting snow make the route slushy and full of river crossings.
+This is when you can find waterfalls down right in the middle of a road (and I meant SEVERAL WATERFALLS).
+Then comes monsoon which makes it an even worse time to do Sach Pass road trip or any other high pass for that matter.
 Rain not only adds to all the water streams and waterfalls but also creates a serious risk of landslides across the route.
 After Monsoon, September is the time when the road conditions get better.

-So yea, in short, September and October are the best time to do Sach Pass.
+So yea, in short, September and October are the best time to do this Sach Pass itinerary.

-Have you done Sach Pass or a part of Bairagarh to Keylong route?
+Have you done this Sach Pass road trip itinerary on a bike or a part of the Bairagarh to Keylong route?
 How was your experience?
-If you think I’ve missed any detail, please share in comments below!
+If you think I’ve missed any detail, please share it in the comments below!